 Searching from the front-end or the back-end?
 What do you recommend?

-Speed.
-A front-end implementation will hit our servers directly, without going through your backend.
-It can be up to 10x faster for the end-user to retrieve the results.
+A front-end implementation hits our servers directly, without going through your back end.
+It can be up to 10x faster for the end user to retrieve results.

-DSN.
-We have a distributed API allowing you to select multiple datacenters around the world.
-This allows your users to target the closest server, which has a huge impact on latency.
+We provide a distributed API, allowing you to select multiple data centers around the world.
+This lets your users target the closest server, which has a significant impact on latency.
 This can only work with a front-end implementation.

-Availability.
-With a back end implementation, you force some network routes.
-Even if there is only a local problem in the network, all of your users will be affected.
-Having a front-end implementation means only a subset of your users will be affected if there’s a network problem.
+With a back-end implementation, you’re forcing some network routes.
+Even if there’s only a local problem in the network, this affects all users.
+Using a front-end implementation means that only a subset of your users are affected when there’s a network issue.

 What type of user experience you create is entirely flexible—Algolia can power a wide array of potential search patterns.
-The response returned when you query Algolia is simply JSON, which allows you to easily consume the search results programmatically and craft any type of experience.
-The response contains a breadth of useful information, even just beyond the basic matching results: total number of matches, pagination, computed facets, highlighting, and more.
+When you query Algolia, the engine returns a JSON response, which allows you to consume the search results easily and craft any experience.
+The response contains a breadth of useful information beyond matching results.
+You get access to the total number of matches, pagination, computed facets, highlighting, and more.

-So, while your server remains responsible for many Algolia-related activities—like importing and updating data, configuring indexes, monitoring your users’ activities, etc. - it will not need to get involved in the search experience.
-The benefits of this are many, as enumerated above.
+So, while your server remains responsible for many Algolia-related activities—like importing and updating data or configuring indices—it doesn’t need to get involved in the search experience.

-If you feel like a back-end implementation would work better in your case, don’t hesitate to get in touch with us.
+If you feel like a back-end implementation would still work better in your case, don’t hesitate to reach out to the support team.